ChrisKalahiki/CT-Image-Analysis-using-DWT/README.md

 # Introduction
 Using discrete wavelet transform for feature extraction of CT medical images.
-We aim to identify outliers that may be caused by poor calibration of the machine or other outliers.
+We aim to identify outliers that may be caused by medical discrepencies, poor calibration of the machine, or other outliers.

 # Data Set
 CT scans of lungs